Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Due to the use of the strong magnet, MRI can’t be used for people with the following:

-If you are pregnant or think you may be, tell your doctor.
+If you are pregnant or think you may be, tell your healthcare provider.
 In general, there is no known risk of MRI in pregnancy.
 However, particularly in the first trimester, MRI should only be used to address very important problems or suspected abnormalities.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
-If you are allergic to or sensitive to medications, contrast dye, or iodine, tell your doctors.
+If you are allergic to or sensitive to medicines, contrast dye, or iodine, tell your healthcare providers.

 MRI contrast may have an effect on other conditions such as allergies, asthma, anemia, low blood pressure, kidney disease, and sickle cell disease.